How can we move from GPEC to GEPP in 2022?

 To maintain a balance between workforce skills, company objectives and employees' career plans, regular monitoring is essential.

-Indeed, the GEPP is an approach that requires a great deal of rigor and a qualitative investment of time.
-The same problem arises as in the GPEC era: it's difficult to have an accurate view of skills within the company.
-That's why it's a good idea to digitalize this process, using a dedicated skills tracking tool.
-The advantages are numerous, for example:
+Indeed, GPEC is an approach that requires a great deal of rigor and a qualitative investment of time.
+This raises the problem already familiar from the GPEC era: it's difficult to get an accurate picture of skills within the company.
+For this reason, it is interesting to digitize this process using a dedicated skills tracking tool.
+The advantages are numerous, for example :

 • Identification of training needs.

 Unlike GPEC, GEPP takes into account employees' career plans.
 Implementing such an approach requires meticulous organization: first, draw up a balance sheet and define objectives.
 Then, map and measure the skills available in-house.
-For greater efficiency, it is a good idea to digitalize the GEPP using a dedicated tool such as Mercateam.
+To increase efficiency, it is a good idea to digitalize the GEPP with a dedicated tool such as Mercateam.

 The implementation of a PPIM plan also plays an important role in retaining employees, by offering them the opportunity to upgrade their skills in line with both their career plans and the company's strategy.